saeidehmir/GitHub_API_Analysis/README.md

-# GitHub Top Repositories Fetcher
+# GitHub API Analysis
 Author: Saeideh Mirjalili

-A simple Python script to fetch and visualize the top N starred repositories on GitHub.
+A Python package to fetch and visualize the top N starred repositories or top N followed users on GitHub.

 ## Description

-The `get_top_repos(N)` function fetches the top N repositories on GitHub sorted by the number of stars.
-It utilizes the GitHub API to retrieve repository data and then visualizes the top repositories and their star counts using a horizontal bar chart.
-The script includes comprehensive error handling, logging, and user input validation for robust performance.
+Depending on the type of analysis, the package plots top N repositories on GitHub sorted by the number of stars, or top N users with the highest number of followers.
+It utilizes the GitHub API to retrieve repository data and then visualizes the results.
+The scripts include comprehensive error handling, logging, and user input validation for robust performance.

 ## Getting Started